IvanMzk/gtensor/docs/core_tutorial.md

 It takes single type template parameter `Impl` that is type of implementation.

 You should never create `basic_tensor` objects directly.
-To construct `basic_tensor` object from value you should use `tensor` class template.
+To construct `basic_tensor` object you may use `tensor` class template.

-`tensor` class template is intended to make `basic_tensor` with storage implementation, its definition:
+`tensor` class template is intended to construct `basic_tensor` objects with storage implementation, its definition:

 ```cpp
 template<typename T, typename Layout = config::c_order, typename Config = config::extend_config_t<config::default_config,T>>